 We will encourage you to be up and about as soon as possible after the treatment.

 Are there any rules I must follow?

-YES, and it is very important that you follow instructions or you may not be able to have the anaesthetic you planned.
-The most important rule is to stop eating and drinking for a period of time before a general anaesthetic.
+Yes there are, and it is very important that you follow these instructions or you may not be able to have the anaesthetic that was planned.
+The most important rule is that you must stop eating and drinking for a period of time before a general anaesthetic.

 6 hours before your appointment:

 Stop eating.
-You must not have milk, fizzy drinks or juice.
+You must not have milk, fizzy drinks or juice with pulp.
 You must not suck sweets either.

 6 to 2 hours before your appointment: